-On the other hand, there are other Christians that have the reputation for being harsh and judgmental.
+On the other hand, there are other Christians who have the reputation for being harsh and judgmental.
 There is no tolerance for those who do not believe the way that they do.
-The Truth is the only thing that is important.
+The truth is the only thing that is important.
 The message of grace is ignored in favor of a message of judgment.

 In reality, the Gospel, the message of Christianity, has always been equal parts grace and equal parts truth.
-The truth is that we all are in need of a Savior.
+We are all in need of a Savior.
 None of us can save ourselves.
 Jesus said, “I am the way, the truth, and the life.
 No one comes to the other but by me.”
-(John 14:6) This is not a politically correct Bible verse.
-It might makes some people angry or uncomfortable.
+(John 14:6) This is not a politically correct Bible verse and it makes many people angry or uncomfortable.

-This message of truth, though, is always preached, taught, and lived by God’s amazing grace.
+This message of truth, though, should always preached, taught, and lived by God’s amazing grace.
 Grace is really the answer to almost every question.
 None of us can ever earn God’s favor so we all need his grace.
-While God’s truth says that Jesus is the only way to God, God’s grace says that everyone is eligible.
+While God’s truth says that Jesus is the only way to God, God’s grace tells us that everyone is eligible.
 God’s grace says that we don’t have to work for our salvation if we will only believe and yield our lives to Christ.

-The other amazing aspect of God’s grace is that he will never force anyone to follow that does not want to.
+The other amazing aspect of God’s grace is that he will never force anyone to follow him that does not want to.
 No one has to believe anything that they find disagreeable.
-People can live their lives however they want.
+Mankind has a free will and can live their lives however they choose.
 That is the beauty and power of free will.
 For sure, there are eternal consequences to those who reject God.
 That is also part of the message of grace and truth that Christians have proclaimed for 2000 years!

-Annie and I are serving the Lord in Brazil.
-You can be a part of our team as we train leaders and help plant churches.
+Annie and I are serving the Lord in the US, South America, India and Africa.
+You can be a part of our team as we train leaders and help build great local churches.
 Just click here to get involved.
-Obrigado!
+Thanks so much!